 On October 7, 2016, the Company entered into an equity distribution agreement with Ladenburg Thalmann & Co.
 Inc. (the "Agent").
-On December 18, 2019, the Company and Agent entered into an Amended and Restated equity distribution agreement (the "Equity Distribution

-Agreement").
-Pursuant to the Equity Distribution Agreement, the Company may sell up to 500,000 shares of 9.00% Series A Cumulative Preferred Stock (the "Preferred Stock"), par value \$1.00 per share through an at-the-market ("ATM") offering program administered by the Agent.
+On December 18, 2019, the Company and Agent entered into an Amended and Restated equity distribution agreement (the "1st Equity Distribution Agreement").
+Pursuant to the 1st Equity Distribution Agreement, the Company may sell up to 500,000 shares of 9.00% Series A Cumulative Preferred Stock (the "Preferred Stock"), par value \$1.00 per share through an at-themarket (the "1st ATM") offering program administered by the Agent.
 The Co-Chief Executive Officer and Co-President of the Agent is the Non-Executive Chairman of the Board.
-Under the Equity Distribution Agreement, the Agent will be entitled to compensation of up to 2.0% of the gross proceeds from the sale of Preferred Stock under the ATM offering program.
-As of January 31, 2020, we had issued 994,046 shares of our Series A Preferred Stock.
-The 994,046 shares represent 100% of the Series A Preferred Stock available for sale through our ATM offering program and therefore no shares were available for issuance subsequent to January 31, 2020.
-For the three and six months ended July 31, 2019, the Company issued 70,282 and 86,938 shares of Preferred Stock under the ATM offering program, respectively.
-Gross proceeds from these sales for the three and six months ended July 31, 2019 were approximately \$1.7 million and \$2.1 million, respectively, and the Agent received compensation of approximately \$34,000 and \$42,000, respectively.
+Under the 1st Equity Distribution Agreement, the Agent was entitled to compensation of up to 2.0% of the gross proceeds from the sale of Preferred Stock under the 1st ATM offering program.
+As of January 31, 2020, we had issued 994,046 shares which represent 100% of the Series A Preferred Stock available for sale through the 1st Equity Distribution Agreement.
+For the three and nine months ended October 31, 2019, the Company issued 70,282 and 86,938 shares of Preferred Stock under the 1st ATM offering program, respectively.
+Gross proceeds from these sales for the three and nine months ended October 31, 2019 were approximately \$1.7 million and \$2.1 million, respectively, and the Agent received compensation of approximately \$34,000 and \$42,000, respectively.
 The Non-Executive Chairman of the Board received no portion of this compensation.